CharliePine22/Simply-Phresh/README.md

 #### Simply Phresh

 An application that allows the user to add meals to their cart, add their name and address and returns a receipt of the items along with a dummy expected time.
-Built with React, Context, JavaScript, and CSS.
+Built with React, Context, HTML, JavaScript, and CSS.

 ## Project Status
-Update: Added Receipt Component, User Profile, and made made UI adjustments.
+Update: Added past orders page

 This project is currently still in development, User can add items to cart, checkout, order, and get a receipt.
-Functionality retrieve previous or recent orders is currently in development as well as adjusting the mobile view.
+The user can also sign in and view past orders and profile details as well.
+Functionality to filter orders by a certain date and add previous orders to cart is currently in development.

 ## Project Screen Shots
 ![Picture of application featuring food](https://github.com/CharliePine22/react-simply-fresh/blob/main/github-screenshot-1.png?raw=true "Simply Fresh")